SerioDmGuy/BasicCalculator/README.md

 # BasicCalculator
-Basic Calculator made in C# that appears as a Console Window
+Developed in .NET Core 3.1 as a C# Console Application.